 What is a Pseudotumor?

 A pseudotumor is a large, solid, or semi-liquid mass of soft tissue growth inside the body, usually around the hip joint.
 It’s a complication associated with metal on metal (MoM) hip replacements.
 Typically, pseudotumors form as a negative reaction to metal debris.
-When the metal ball and metal cup of the hip implant rub together, they create enough friction to shed these cobalt and chrome particles into the blood stream, muscle, and tissue.
+When the metal ball and metal cup of the hip implant rub together, this results in enough friction to shed these cobalt and chrome particles into the blood stream, muscle, and tissue.

 The main symptoms of a pseudotumor are pain, swelling, and clicking at the hip site.
 Pseudotumor formation has been associated with high blood levels of cobalt and/or chromium.
 These lesions or masses are not malignant, so they should not be confused with cancerous tumors.
 However, they can pose serious health problems.